Rashaun Simonise

-Rashaun Simonise (born May 31, 1995) is a gridiron football wide receiver who is currently a member of the Edmonton Elks of the Canadian Football League (CFL).
-He most recently played for the Montreal Alouettes of the Canadian Football League (CFL).
-He has been a member of the Chicago Eagles (CIFL), Cincinnati Bengals (NFL), Okanagan Sun (CJFL), Baltimore Brigade (AFL), BC Lions (CFL), and Jousters (TSL).
+Rashaun Simonise (born May 31, 1995) is a Canadian former professional football wide receiver.
+He was a member of the Chicago Eagles, Cincinnati Bengals, Okanagan Sun, Baltimore Brigade, Winnipeg Blue Bombers, BC Lions, Jousters, Montreal Alouettes, and Edmonton Elks.

-Early years
+Early life

 Rashaun Simonise (Sy-mo-ny-z) is a coach's son.
 He was born in Vancouver, British Columbia.
 He is the son of John Simonise (who is of Haitian descent).
-He was an elite play-maker at quarterback, running back, wide receiver, tight end, corner, safety.
-Rashaun was known for his electrifying kick returns and punt returns and was the type of play-maker to make big plays in crucial situations.
-He led the Vancouver College Irish (Christian Covington also attended) through the playoffs all the way to the BCHS championship where they had unfortunately came up short.
+He spent time at quarterback, running back, wide receiver, tight end, cornerback, safety.
+He led the Vancouver College Irish (Christian Covington also attended) through the playoffs all the way to the BCHS championship, where they lost.
 Simonise led all receivers in playoffs with 238 yards in 3 games with 5 touchdowns.
-Rashaun Simonise averaged 79 yards per game throughout the playoffs.
+Simonise averaged 79 yards per game throughout the playoffs.
 On the defensive side of the ball, Rashaun made 27 solo tackles, and 3 interceptions through the playoffs.
 Rashaun had managed to play for 2 football teams throughout his high school career giving him back to back gamedays every weekend with games on Friday and Saturdays.
-Simonise has dressed for every single game he has been a part of, excusing one game in college where he was ruled ineligible.
-Simonise was also a competitive basketball star and had also dominated in track and field running all sprint and jumping events.
+Simonise also participated in basketball and track.

 College career

 Freshman season

 Rashaun Simonise came into the University of Calgary and started every game as a true freshman (18 years old).
 Rashaun hauled in 33 receptions and 481 yards with 1 touchdown on the offensive side of the ball, along with 111 kick return yards on the season which earned him the Canada West Rookie of the Year.
-Rashaun had contributed in the playoffs catching 4 receptions for 112 yards and 2 touchdowns, with 18 returns for 163 yards and 2 touchdowns.
+Rashaun had contributed in the playoffs, catching 4 receptions for 112 yards and 2 touchdowns, with 18 returns for 163 yards and 2 touchdowns.
 His big play ability was shown off in front of a huge showcase in the Vanier Cup National Championship in Laval, Quebec where he brought in a 47-yard reception to change the momentum of the game in the Dino's favour but unfortunately had torn his meniscus just a play after the catch causing him to leave the game.

 Sophomore season

-Rashaun had brought in 20 receptions for 391 yards and 1 touchdown his sophomore regular season.
-In the playoffs he had 200 yards receiving on 11 receptions and 3 touchdowns in only 2 games.
+Rashaun brought in 20 receptions for 391 yards and 1 touchdown during the regular season of his sophomore year.
+In the playoffs, he had 200 yards receiving on 11 receptions and 3 touchdowns in only 2 games.
 He also had 2 kick returns for 61 yards.